plazi/ontologies/README.md

-# TreatmentOntologies
+# Plazi Ontologies
-Ontologies for use in representing data from taxonomic treatments in RDF
+A place to define and document the ontologies used by plazi, notably ontologies for use in representing data from taxonomic treatments in RDF.

 Major issues in transition: (a) hasScope object property (b) modeling of traits in descriptions